How to write and style content for Acas.

 early conciliation certificates

-Use 'early conciliation certificate' for the certificate Acas issues when someone needs to take their case to an employment tribunal.
+Use 'early conciliation certificate' for the certificate Acas issues when someone wants to make a claim to an employment tribunal.

 When referring to a COT3 – an agreement reached between parties during early conciliation – use: